OrNixz/forum-api/README.md

 ## Description

 The Forum-API is an Adonis JS backend project provided by Codepolitan to complement the "Learn to Build RESTful with AdonisJS" course.
-It provides a collection of APIs designed to manage users, categories, threads, and replies
+It provides a collection of APIs designed to manage users, categories, threads, and replies.

 ## Features